TomAFrench/poap/README.md

 ## Directory Sructure

-POAP is dividided in the following applications/projects:
+Kickback POAP is divided in the following applications/projects:

 - **eth**: ZeppelinOS project with POAP Contracts
-- **website**: Public website.
-Static website for poap
 - **server**: POAP's api server.
 All server logic goes here
 - **client**: React web application that represents the UI of the application.
 Uses _server_ as backend.
 - **signer**: Signer server, to be deployed on the event site in a private network address.

-Other directories:

-- **scripts**: utility scripts
-- **db**: SQL Schema and dump for poap

 ## Architecture

-POAP app is composed of:
+Kickback POAP app is composed of:

-- **POAP NFT Contract**.
-Ethereum smart contract that represents an NFT token.
-Each token represent a attestation of attendance to a given event.
-Thus, token holders can attest their attendance to events by holding tokens.
-- **PostgresSQL DB**.
-Relational DB that maintains information about the events in POAP.
-New events can be added through the backoffice.
-It's currently deployed as a Google Cloud SQL database
 - **Backend Server**.
 Node.js server backend.
 Provides an API to scan an address, claim a token, and backoffice administration tasks.
   Interacts with the database, and also with the smart contract.
 - **Client**.
 React application, hosted in firebase.
 It provides a UI for claim, scan and the backoffice.
 All operations goes through the backend server API.
 - **Signer**.
-Small node.js server, that plays an important part on the attestation protocol.
-The client access it during the claim procedure.
+Small node.js server that plays an important part on the attestation protocol.
+The client accesses it during the claim procedure.
 The event organizer runs it as a npm module with `npx poap-signer`.
-One signers is to be deployed for every event, on the event site.
+One signer is to be deployed for every event, on the event site.

 ## How does a claim work?